saint11/DeadWeight/source/roadmap.md

 Thanks to **EinBurgbauer** for sending me some amazing feedback and suggestions.

 ## Done Recently
+- [x] Removed usage dice from the rules
 - [x] Rework and expand life paths
   - [x] infancy
   - [x] career